 We’re often asked about duplicate content.
 What is it?
 How do I remedy this blasted predicament?
-It can be overwhelming to discover how many pages on your site Google considers to be duplicate versions of each other a but hopefully this post will assure you that the solution is well within your grasp.
+It can be overwhelming to discover how many pages on your site Google considers being duplicate versions of each other but hopefully, this post will assure you that the solution is well within your grasp.

 What is it?

 Duplicate content refers to identical (or nearly identical) pages of content.
 Many times it is not intentional.
 Homepages, for example, are often victims of duplicate content.
 Evolve Digital Labs’ homepage can be accessed by typing:

 Of course, Google does not see these different pages as duplicate content because we conveyed which version is the one we want it to crawl and index.
 More on that later.
 You can do some fancy things with URLs, such as allowing them to skip to specific sections without leaving the page or print a plain version of the content.
 This is possible by adding dynamic parameters to the URL.
 But it also duplicates the pageas content.